jonassorgenfrei/DeepC/README.md

 ### Endlessly Extensible

 The power of DeepC is limited only by the power of the NDK.
-Upcoming features like DeepCAddChannels and DeepCShuffle are only possible using the NDK.
+Features like DeepCAddChannels and DeepCShuffle are only possible using the NDK.

 ### Speed

-Now that basic functionality is implemented, the focus will be on accelerating the speed of the toolset using the new NDK funcitonality available in Nuke 11.3.
+Now that basic functionality is implemented, the focus will be on accelerating the speed of the toolset.

 ## Get Them!

 [Check the releases page for this repo](https://github.com/charlesangus/DeepC/releases) to get the compiled versions of the plugins.
-Currently, I've only compiled them for Linux, but that's presumably the most useful for folks, anyway.
-Windows versions as and when I can, if I can.
-If you'd like to compile for Mac and contribute back, that would be much appreciated, as I don't have a Mac for development.
+You can find builds for Windows, Linux and Mac.
+Currently the Mac build is not tested by us.
+If you face any issues please create a github issue provided as much information as possible for us to fix the problem.
+For information about installing Nuke Plugins please refer to  [NDK Building & Installing Plug-ins](https://learn.foundry.com/nuke/developers/13.2/ndkdevguide/intro/pluginbuildinginstallation.html)

 ## Future Plans